2.Material Accounting Policies

 The useful lives as given above best represent the period over which the management expects to use these assets, based on technical assessment.
 The estimated useful lives for these assets are therefore different from the useful lives prescribed under Part C of Schedule II of the Companies Act 2013.

-For transition to Ind AS, the company has elected to continue with the carrying value of all of its property, plant and equipment recognized as of April 1, 2015 (transition date) measured as per the previous GAAP and use that carrying value as its deemed cost as of the transition date.
+For transition to Ind AS, the company has elected to continue with the carrying value of all of its property, plant and equipment recognised as of April 1,2015 (transition date) measured as per the previous GAAP and use that carrying value as its deemed cost as of the transition date.

 2.4 Intangible assets

-Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortization and accumulated impairment losses.
+Intangible assets with finite useful lives that are acquired separately are carried at cost less accumulated amortisation and accumulated impairment losses.

 Intangible assets with indefinite useful lives that are acquired separately are carried at cost less accumulated impairment losses.